“…a gratifying and memorable read…”

 The questions posed by one side inevitably mirror those asked by the other.

-And what allows anyone to be so sure their beliefs are based in reality?
+- But what allows anyone to be so sure their beliefs are based in reality?

 And what would it take for nonbelievers to begin?